rare-freertr/RARE-bmv2/00-unit-labs/0000-topology/README.md

 # Unit test topology
 The topology depicted in the diagram above is the topology used in all unit tests.
-Each unit test is meant to validate a precise features in this setup.
+Each unit test is meant to validate a precise feature in this setup.

 The role of each components are: